janetschel/stickerbombing/README.md

 <br>

-This tool comes with a sophisticated *database* of emails from big companies.
+This tool comes with a sophisticated *database* of emails from big companies based in Germany.
 If you still want to change it to fit your personal needs better just change the `email.json` in the `/resource`directory.
 The `email.json` is structured like this:
 ```JSON
 {